exzhawk/disk_treemap/README.md

                         flask_compress to operate. default to False
 ```

+You may also use the module directly: `python -m disk_treemap.main`.
+Same arguments apply.

 A `size_tree.json` will be generated in the current directory.
 It contains file tree and file size information.
 Keep it
 safe!